-Ana Blandiana to receive Griffin Trust Lifetime Recognition Award
+Ana Blandiana receives The Griffin Trust Lifetime Recognition Award

-The Griffin Trust for Excellence in Poetry announced Romanian poet, essayist, and political figure Ana Blandiana as the twelfth recipient of its Lifetime Recognition Award on 11 October 2017.
-She will receive the award at the 2018 Griffin Poetry Prize Shortlist Readings on June 6, 2018 in Toronto, Canada and will be reading at the Griffin Poetry Prize Awards Evening on June 7, 2018.
+Romanian poet, essayist, and political figure Ana Blandiana was presented with The Griffin Trust for Excellence in Poetry Lifetime Recognition Award at the 2018 Griffin Poetry Prize Shortlist Readings on June 6, 2018 in Toronto, Canada.
+She is the twelfth recipient of this presitigious honour and received the award from Griffin trustee Jo Shapcott.
+The presentation is to be followed by a reading at the Griffin Poetry Prize Awards Evening on June 7, 2018.

 Ana Blandiana's collection, The Sun of Hereafter & Ebb of the Senses (2017) translated by Paul Scott Derrick and Viorica Patea, is published by Bloodaxe on 16 November 2017.
 Her previous book My Native Land A4, (Bloodaxe 2014), also translated by Paul Scott Derrick and Viorica Patea, was awarded the European Poet of Freedom Prize for 2016.